Mary-xl/MarysBlog/_posts/2019-11-11-3D-point-cloud-alignment.md

 In the following example, two identical 3D point clouds are aligned by different number of iterations:
 ![MljJln.png](https://s2.ax1x.com/2019/11/12/MljJln.png)
 [![MljMTS.md.png](https://s2.ax1x.com/2019/11/12/MljMTS.md.png)](https://imgchr.com/i/MljMTS)
+Noted that the transformation and rotation between two 3D point clouds can be discribed by a 3*3 rotation (3 DoF) abd 3*1 translation (3 DoF) matrices, or a
+4*4 matrix with 6 DoF like:

 With more iterations:
 ![Mlj0kF.png](https://s2.ax1x.com/2019/11/12/Mlj0kF.png)